What is Permaculture?

 - How can you find more free permaculture courses and resources going forward?

 The beginner-friendly course goes beyond an introduction to permaculture and includes 6 classes, 15 videos, dozens of graphics and photographs, and a dedicated private discussion forum where you can share your work and get feedback.
-You can create whatever course schedule works for you, but the recommended pace is one class per week, for 6 weeks, with hands-on inquiry and forums interaction happening between classes.
+Go at your own pace, once you’ve enrolled you retain access to the course forever!

 How can permaculture design help you solve problems in your life and in your community?

-- Improve your ability to make the most out of your available resources, everywhere you go.
+- Improve your ability to make the most out of your available resources.

-- Learn to read the landscape and recognize patterns, microclimates, and opportunities.
+- Learn to read the landscape and recognize patterns and opportunities.

 - Find and connect with like-minded people.

 - Understand how to look at a whole system, so that when problems arise, whether in the garden, home, or beyond, you can find solutions that work in the long term.